Design symbology for a thematic map in ArcGIS Pro

 - Save the project.

-You've now symbolized lines by type.
 You learned how to group and rename symbol classes and redesign template symbols for your own purposes.
-In this lesson, you symbolized one layer at a time.
+In this tutorial, you symbolized one layer at a time.
 When you work on your own map projects, you will often switch back and forth between layers to ensure that all map symbols work together in a cohesive map design.

 Customize the basemap